Tomcattwo/xwing_ai2/web/README.txt

 7/9/2020 1.14.01/2.0.2/3.1.4 (Tomcattwo) Updated xwing_ships3.js and xwing_ai3.js for FGA AI Version 7.2.
 Minor changes to the readmes and help3.htm indicating AI update for FGA to version 7.2.
 No changes to ai 1 or 2 files.

+1/3/2021 1.14.01/2.0.3/3.1.4 (Tomcattwo) Updated xwing_ai2.js, xwing_ships2.js, generate.py, ship.py, version.py, all ship .xml files and added new 2E-wave8.xml including new Wave 7 ship TIE br Brute and new Wave 8 ships (Droid Tri-Fighter, Eta-2 Actis and Nimbus-Class V-Wing).
+Rewrote generate.py and ship.py to include a NEW category of maneuver called force.
+So now ships can generate with simple, normal, difficult or force maneuvers.
+This was to allow for this new maneuver type on the Eta-2 Actis (TRL2 and TRR2 Force maneuvers).
+All ship.xml files had to be updated for each ship to include an "empty" maneuver set for each <force></force> set of tags to allow compiling properly. xwing-ai2.js also updated to include the new force maneuvers and display them in purple in the ships table page and main AI page.
+Added new img files also.
+These changes affect 2nd Edition AI ONLY!!
+No changes were made to HOTAS/FGA or 1E AI.

 -------
 Contact
 -------